dice-group/glisten/docs/usage/getting-started.md

                       A file containing the order of the recommendations, if not set, will be random
   -s, --scorer=<scorerAlgorithm>
                       The Scorer algorithm to use.
+Algorithms: [Copaal, SampleCopaal]
-Algorithms: [Copaal] -S, --seed=<seed>   the seed to use for anything random we do.
-Default is random -t, --scorer-threshold=<threshold>
+  -S, --seed=<seed>   the seed to use for anything random we do.
+Default is
+                        random
+      --sample-size=<sampleSize>
+                      the sample size to use if Scorer uses samples.
+Default=30 -t, --scorer-threshold=<threshold>
                       the threshold to use inside the scorer.
 A true fact needs to be better than the threshold.
 Default=0.0